artsbentley/.dotfiles/README.md

 - [ ] alacritty + zsh shortcuts for VIT, spotify-tui and taskwarrior
 - [ ] add continuum and resurrect
 - [ ] make sure that plugins arent added to git repo, only TPM -> in install script add TPM from a git clone, then update tmux conf

 ## keymap

+- [ ] 8+9 combo should be backspace so thumb doesnt need to be raised to make corrections int the num layer
 - [ ] free up the thumb key and place backspace on a homerow combo -[ ] rethink terminal navigation layer for on thumbkey?
 - [ ] fix the certain symbols not working on keeb in vim like ";"
 - [ ] make it that any combination can trigger the navigation mode instead of carefully having to press certain combos first, ie first navigation key and then the right thumb